Six Ways Your Diet Contributes to Your Mental Health

 You’ve probably heard the saying “you are what you eat” applied to physical health, but could the same phrase be true when it comes to your mental wellbeing?
 According to science, the answer is yes.

-Recent studies show that one's diet can drastically affect several factors pertaining to your mental health.
+Recent studies show that one's diet can drastically affect several factors pertaining to your mental and psychological health.

 Here are a few ways your diet contributes to your mental health:

 1. A Healthy Diet is Essential for Brain Development